Painting Resistance: Group Show of Central Asian Contemporary Artists

 Aspan Gallery presents its first group show Painting Resistance in Almaty.
 The exhibition brings together three Central Asian artists – Valery Ruppel, Yelena Vorobyeva and Bakhyt Bubikanova.
 They belong to different generations and schools, but share a programmatic interest in the poetics of everyday life.
 The exhibition is named after one of Yelena Vorobyeva’s paintings Violent Resistance of Painting (2008).

-For Valery Ruppel household objects become witnesses of a bygone era with its unfulfilled hopes.
+For Valery Ruppel household objects become witnesses to a bygone era with its unfulfilled hopes.
 Old suitcases, clothes and shoes fill his paintings like old friends.
 Yelena Vorobyeva considers reality from the point of view of the exotic.
 As a result, even the most insignificant objects of everyday life acquire new pathos.
 Bakhyt Bubikanova transforms everyday life through painting.
-At first glance her works seem abstract, but in fact they are zoomed in details of everyday life - architectural elements or ruffle dresses, for example.
+At first glance her works seem abstract, but in fact they are zoomed in details of everyday life, such as architectural elements or ruffle dresses.
 The artist compensates the limitations of the domestic space by the immensity of her painting in which endlessly repeated artistic motives offer a hypothetical "escape" from the everyday.

-It seems that in the works of these artists there is no evidence of the changes that took place in Central Asia in the last decades - llife with its basic components have remained the same.
+It seems that in the works of these artists there is no evidence of the changes that took place in Central Asia over the last few decades, that life with its basic components have remained the same.
 However, this silence encourages a closer look at the inconspicuous, routine aspects of everyday life.
-Things that seemed unimportant take centre stage and we begin to ask ‘What is really happening when nothing is happening?’.
+Things that seemed unimportant take centre stage and we begin to ask, ‘What is really happening when nothing is happening?’.
 This process of rethinking leads to new freedom with a focus on ‘here’ and ‘now’.

 Valery Ruppel (Bishkek)